-As Cassella wrote in his doctoral thesis and in his interpretation of the return of Quetzalcoatl (2000, 2018c), by testing normal children in the 1940s the psychologist Jean Piaget (1983) found that human intelligence grows in five stages, from birth up to the age of 6.5 years (in actual findings, since Piaget adopted an upper limit of 7.5 years):
+As Cassella wrote in his doctoral thesis and in his interpretation of the return of Quetzalcoatl (2022a, 2022b, 2000, 2018c), by testing normal children in the 1940s the psychologist Jean Piaget (1983) found that human intelligence grows in five stages, from birth up to the age of 6.5 years (in actual findings, since Piaget adopted an upper limit of 7.5 years):

 Because Piaget never compared autistic to normal children, he never detected that intelligence grows along two cognitive vectors:

 Neither did Piaget detect that quantum computing in its turn can be split in two phases:

-Contentedness, danger, and suffering accompany the learning linked to quantum computing can be used to achieve sublime aims or can respond to aims that are not social.
+The power linked to quantum computing can be used to achieve sublime aims or can respond to aims that are not social.
 Leonardo da Vinci, for example, used the 2nd. attention in designing new cannons; and sought the 3rd.
 Attention in painting 'Mona Lisa' (now at the Louvre Museum) and the 'Nativity.'

 Mark Johnson (1994) measured the capacity of four-month-old, normal babies for shifting their attention ten years before Landry and Bryson (2004) detected that autistics cannot follow normal children in accomplishing that feat.

-In its turn, John Watson (1994) detected the presence of conditional (or less-than-perfect) probability during the first year of life of normal children.
+In fact, John Watson (1994) detected the presence of conditional (or less-than-perfect) probability during the first year of life of normal children.

 Cassella (2018c) attached that power to the quantum computing that mediates between the 100% perfection attached to our self and the maddening imperfection we attribute to the people we cannot control 100%.

 The Inquisition burned thousand witches because it is too easy to confuse the opportunities opened up by creative less-than-perfection (0 < p < 1) with the dangers opened up by uncreative imperfection (p = 0).
 The mad followers of diabolical dictators make the same mistake.